CritterDebug/videou_Android/README.md

 # videouAndroid

-Should be able to be run without any issues.
-You will however need to have a real device not plugged in to use the app.
-An emulator will run the app but from memory emulators don't have bluetooth privilege so most of the functionality will be lost.
+Should be able to be run without any issues as long as the device is android 8.0 or newer.
+It was mostly tested on android 12 so I know that is stable.
+You will however need to have a real device plugged in to use the app.
+An emulator will run the app but I think emulators don't have bluetooth privilege, so most of the functionality will be lost.

 Currently the fragment_home.xml page wont display the UI.
 To fix this comment the uncomment the following lines.
 I believe it has something to do with the stability of camerax library even though its the first release candidate.
 The previous version I was using did not have this problem.